FGDES/libVIODES/README.md

   new attributes
 - make attribute widgets really easy to create

 We have migrated libVIODES to Qt6.
-See https://github.com/FGDES/libVIODES-Qt4-Pre2024 for the most recent stable Qt4 based varaiant
+See https://github.com/FGDES/libVIODES-Qt4-Pre2024 for the most recent stable Qt4 based variant

 ## Code Organisation